 The Los Angeles Public Library knows that e-Media collections, devices and formats can be confusing.
-In order to help you get started, this page shows our vendors (below), shows what types of materials are available by vendor (to the right), and also offers some Help Links and Device Guides (below and to the right).
+In order to help you get started, this page shows our vendors (below), shows what types of materials are available by vendor (to the right), and our new e-Media page shows materials by format.
+This page also offers some Help Links and Device Guides (below and to the right).
 All e-Books, e-Audiobooks and OverDrive downloadable e-Videos are listed in our catalog, e-Music, e-Magazines and streaming e-Video (hoopla) are not.

 BiblioBoard features books, articles, images, photographs, maps, pamphlets, and documents as well as streaming audio and video content on a wide variety of topics including Literature, History, Philosophy, Religion, Science, Nature, Native American Studies, Sports, Drama, Games, Crafts, Cooking, Music and Children's Literature.